dakshvanshaj/flights-price-prediction-mlops/docs/Modeling/model_explainability_lgbm_champ.md

 ### B. SHAP Feature Importance (Bar Plot)

-This plot aggregates the absolute SHAP values for each feature, providing a more traditional feature importance view.
+This plot shows the mean absolute SHAP value for each feature across all of the data.
+This quantifies, on average, the magnitude (positive or negative) of each feature's contribution towards the predicted prices.
 ![SHAP Feature Importance](../img/shap_lgbm_Feature%20Importance%20(Bar).png)

 **Insights:**